APNA Online Learning

 Learning on the go with APNA online learning

-Registered or Enrolled Nurses who are looking for support during their transition to a PHC workplace and fit into one of the following categories:
+Nurse Practitioners, Registered or Enrolled Nurses looking for support during their transition to a PHC workplace and who fit into one of the following categories:

-Registered Nurse or Nurse Practitioner who has a minimum of four years of relevant and recent PHC experience.
-Mentors are not required to be currently working in a PHC setting but must have worked in a PHC setting or related field in the last 2 years.
-Mentors are funded $2,700 to provide a minimum of 40 hours of clinical and professional mentoring (direct and/or indirectly) over 8 months, to a maximum of three nurses.
+Registered Nurse or Nurse Practitioner with at least four years of relevant and recent PHC experience.
+Mentors are not required to work in a PHC setting but must have worked in a PHC setting or related field in the last two years.
+Mentors are funded $2,700 to provide a minimum of 40 hours of clinical and professional mentoring (direct and/or indirectly) over eight months to a maximum of three nurses.

 Compulsory 3-hour program induction training for all nurses in the program.